epiasini/leonardo-tutorial/README.md

 After this is done and the jobs are over, using `parse_and_plot.py` we load all results of the embarassingly parallel computation and we put them together to make a plot.
 This is performed inside `parse_and_plot.py`.

 This task, although trivial, hopefully highlights a very common and powerful pattern, where we take a big problem, break it down in a long list of smaller independent problems, solve them all independently in parallel, arrange for each sub-solution to be written in a specific place on disk, and finally run a script that reads back in all solutions to the sub-problems and assembles the solution to the original problem.
 This is very common, for instance when doing parameter sweeps when fitting or simulating models, or when - say - fitting statistical models to many subjects or replicates of the data that can be treated independently.

+## Logging and input parsing in Python
+As a bonus, these scripts also integrate examples/possible good practices for how to include logging and how to parse command line arguments in Python.
+These are both very useful things to do, which take very little to learn and pay off indefinitely.
+Moreover they make the type of things we're doing in this tutorial easier, so it made sense to include them here.